Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection: Evaluation Results

 Combining Figure~\ref{fig:results_part3} and Table~\ref{tab:Part3_results}, we find that in the retail investor role, Jewish–Judaism and Chinese–Christianity exhibit relatively large bias, whereas Latino/Hispanic–Christianity and African–Islam show smaller bias.
 In the company owner role, bias increases for Latino/Hispanic–Christianity and African–Islam, while Chinese–Islam, Chinese–Buddhism, and Indian–Islam exhibit reduced bias, indicating that role information substantially modulates bias across ethnic and religious groups.
 Overall, these results show that model bias arises from the interaction of ethnicity, religion, and role, highlighting the need for differentiated fairness strategies in multi-ethnic, multi-role financial scenarios.
+Further results are provided in Appendix \ref{app:results}.